 Abstract

 Providing agricultural education to farmers about basic dimensions of agricultural marketing is the need of the hour.
 Marketing awareness enhances market opportunity identification which helps farmers evaluate market options for new products to encourage diversification.
 The objective of this research is to determine marketing orientations knowledge need for sesame framers in Sheikan locality.
-Multistage sampling technique was used to select one hundred and fifty headed households (150 HH) represent 10% from the total size included all administrative units in the area.
-Primary data were collected from target beneficiaries by using a questionnaire which was designed and randomly distributed and direct observation.
+Multistage sampling technique was used to select one hundred and fifty headed households (150 HH).
+Primary data were collected from target beneficiaries using a pre-designed questionnaire administered through random sampling along with field observation.
 Secondary data were obtained from scientific publications, books, reports and available documents from relevant authorities.
 The data were analyzed using statistical tools.
 Frequency distribution and percentage were used to indicate the proportion of responses to certain variables, chi square test was performed to test relationship between variable of the study.
 The findings revealed that 11.7 % of the respondents had access marketing information from other farmers, majority 84.4 % from traders and only 3.9% obtained from the extension agent.
-74.7% need information about transportation, storage, prices, and marketing regulations.
+74.7% need information about transportation, storage, prices and marketing regulations.
 78% need to know about the value added process.
-Intermediaries, low price, and transportation recorded as Challenges 61.3 %, 29.7, 2.7 respectively.
-Result of Chi-squire test showed that significant association at the level ≤ 0.05 between methods adopted for selling and society partnership, (P=.000, DF =3, X2 =36.730a), planning for cultivation and society partnership, (P=.000, DF =3, X2 =84.751a), source of access information and society partnership, (P=.000, DF =4, X2 =74.038a), planning for cultivation and age, (P=.02, DF =9, X2 =25.532a), and calculation cost before planting and education, (P=.011, DF =12, X2 =26.017a).
-Recommendations refer to farmers require extension services on market-oriented production.
+Intermediaries (61.3 %), low price (29.7%) and transportation (2.7%) were the Challenges.
+Result of Chi-squire test showed significant association at the level ≤ 0.05 between methods adopted for selling and society partnership, (P=.000, DF =3, X2 =36.730a), planning for cultivation and society partnership (P=.000, DF =3, X2 =84.751a), source of access information and society partnership (P=.000, DF =4, X2 =74.038a), planning for cultivation and age (P=.02, DF =9, X2 =25.532a) and calculation cost before planting and education (P=.011, DF =12, X2 =26.017a).

 Key words: Agricultural marketing, Household, Marketing awareness, Multistage, Sudan

 Introduction

 Many developing countries are embarking on agriculture development strategies aimed at promoting market orientation of subsistence farmers and their eventual integration into the market economy.
 Among many agricultural extension services the concept and practice of marketing extension have not yet deeply rooted in the public extension service (Shepherd, 2007).
-The marketing extension services helps extension and farmers evaluate market options for new products with an emphasis on higher value goods (Shaun Ferris ,et al 2016), Therefore tempo of sustainable development goal (SDG).
+The marketing extension services helps extension and farmers evaluate market options for new products with an emphasis on higher value goods (Shaun Ferris et al., 2016), Therefore tempo of sustainable development goal (SDG).
 Farmers lack necessary skills and competence to undertake schematic marketing of agricultural commodities and protect themselves from the trade abuses wide spread in the system.
-The farmers need to be exposed to the actual needs of consumer and prepare themselves for producing such products in a desirable form (Vikram Singh and J.P.Singh 2003).
+The farmers need to be exposed to the actual needs of consumer and prepare themselves for producing such products in a desirable form (Singh and Singh, 2003).